 William and Thomas Bradbury were discovered at the Bill o’Jack’s inn in Saddleworth on 3 April 1832, beaten almost to death, and they did not survive long.
 The brutal murders were a huge story in this isolated area and there was widespread newspaper coverage of the events following the discovery.
 But over the course of the hours and days that followed, only a tentative outline was ever sketched out of what had happened the night before.
 Almost everything we know comes from several similar accounts given by the only person who spent any time with the Bradburys on the night of Monday 2 April.
 Reuben Platt, a friend of Thomas Bradbury, walked with him from Bill o’Jack’s to a shop at Road End.
 During their journey, they met three men who became prime suspects in the immediate aftermath of the murders.
-Platt was the principal witness; although others may have seen them in the neighbourhood, he was the only witness at the inquest who gave any information about what Thomas did that night.
+Platt was the principal witness, although others may have seen them in the neighbourhood.
+Furthermore, he was the only witness at the inquest who gave any information about what Thomas did the night before he died.

 As time passed, Platt’s reliability as a witness – in fact, his entire role in the events – was called into question.
 In the eyes of some, he even became a suspect.
 However, it is not clear when these suspicions first arose, nor how widespread they were.